Sac and Fox Tribe of the Mississippi in Iowa

 The Sac and Fox Tribe of the Mississippi in Iowa is one of three federally recognized Native American tribes of Sac and Meskwaki (Fox) peoples in the United States.
-The Fox call themselves Meskwaki and because they are the dominant people in this tribe, it is also simply called Meskwaki Nation (Meshkwahkîhaki, meaning: "People of the red earth"), the Sauk people call themselves Êshkwîha (literally: "Fox people") or Yochikwîka, both with the meaning "Northern Sauk".
+The Fox call themselves Meskwaki and because they are the dominant people in this tribe, it is also simply called the Meskwaki Nation (Meshkwahkîhaki, meaning: "People of the red earth").
+The Sauk people call themselves Êshkwîha (literally: "Fox people") or Yochikwîka, both with the meaning "Northern Sauk".
 They are Algonquian peoples, historically developed in the Eastern Woodland culture.
-The settlement is located in a small community in Tama County, Iowa.
+The settlement, called Meskwakiinaki, is located in Tama County, Iowa.

 Government and economic development

 The Sac and Fox Tribe of the Mississippi in Iowa is headquartered in Tama, Iowa.
 They are governed by a seven-person council.
-They oversee more than 7000 acre of land, known as the Meskwaki Settlement, which the Meskwaki bought mostly in the 19th century.
+They oversee more than 7000 acre of land, known as Meskwakiinaki, which the Meskwaki bought mostly in the 19th century.
 In 2005, they established a tribal court system and tribal law enforcement in 2006.

 The tribe publishes the Meskwaki Nation Times, a bi-monthly newspaper for enrolled tribal members.
 It is a member of the Native American Journalists Association.

 The tribe operates the Meskwaki Trading Post, Meskwaki Bingo Casino, Prime Cut Steakhouse, Full House Cafe, Food Arcade and the Jackpot Buffet, and the Meskwaki Bingo Casino Hotel, with 400 guest rooms, all located outside Tama, Iowa.

 The current tribal council members are: